JohnBaek92/johnQuery/README.md

 // clicking anything with the button class will log the above message
 ```

-You can also perform an AJAX request...
+You can also perform an AJAX request:

 ``` javascript
 // fetches weather information